Skip to main content

 Filed US provisional patents

 We are not asking you to imagine this.
-The full pipeline runs end to end on consumer silicon, in a real customer's living room, while you read this page.
 The next addition to the cohort is the next person who joins the waitlist.

 Come see it